 Quite often, mountain bike jerseys will have mesh panels or lighter weight fabrics in areas like the armpit or the back to further the ability to dump heat and moisture as you ride.

 MTB jerseys are available in short, three-quarter length, and long sleeve varieties.
 Look for a Raglan sleeve, meaning the sleeve starts at the collar and the seam runs down under the armpit.
 This not only allows for a bit more freedom of movement, but it also moves the seams well clear of backpack straps that might cause chafing.

 Obviously, longer sleeves are going to be warmer than short sleeves, but the layer of material over your arms also offers added protection from spikey trailside plants, the ground if you come unstuck and the sun too.
 For both long and three-quarter sleeve tops if you wear elbow pads, make sure they fit underneath, however, don't get something overly baggy as it will flap when you ride.
 And no one likes that.

 The roots of MTB clothing comes from motocross, with quite a few of the top brands making gear for both.
-With this, it shouldn't be a surprise the fluoro MX pyjamas complete with massive logos have made the jump across to mountain biking.
+With this, it shouldn't be a surprise the fluoro MX pajamas complete with massive logos have made the jump across to mountain biking.

 While there are people on both sides of the debate, in recent years many brands have adopted a more casual style, with smaller logos and muted colors.
 However, there is still plenty of MX steeze to go around if that's your thing, no judgment here.

 Beyond what we have listed above, MTB tops will often feature goggles or glasses wipes inside the bottom hem of the shirt and a zippered stash pocket situated behind your kidney.

 Also be on the lookout for flatlock stitching, which will not only help the seems to last longer but reduces chafing too.